 3. Clean the Inside

 Remove the blower door and vacuum up dust.

-Then take a look at your air conditioner’s drain line—it’s a supple plastic tube.
-If it’s scummy, you can clean it by pouring thinned bleach through the tube to clean the line.
+Then inspect your air conditioner’s drain line—it’s a supple plastic tube.
+If it’s moldy, you can freshen it by flowing diluted bleach through the tube to clean the line.
 Or you can buy a new tube.

-Wash the drain port using a small, round paintbrush.
-Reconnect the drain tube and turn the power back on.
+Scrub the drain port using a small, round paintbrush.
+Connect the drain tube and restore power.

 Related: How to Keep Your Air Conditioner Running Well Through Fall

 Annual air conditioner maintenance from Knoechel Heating can make your equipment more efficient and help it last longer.
-We also provide practical service agreements, so you won’t forget to plan your regular service!
+We also offer convenient service agreements, so you won’t forget to book your regular tune-up!